 Yes, depending on the type of debt.
 Retirement, spousal and survivor benefits and Social Security Disability Insurance (SSDI) can be garnished to pay child support and alimony; court-ordered restitution to a crime victim; back taxes; and non-tax debt owed to a federal agency, such as student loans (although these are largely immune from garnishment during the government's pandemic moratorium on collecting student debt payments).

 There are limits on how much of your payment can be garnished.

-- If you are in arrears on federal income taxes, in most cases the Internal Revenue Service can take no more than 15 percent of your monthly Social Security benefit.
+Federal income taxes: If you are in arrears, in most cases the Internal Revenue Service can take no more than 15 percent of your monthly Social Security benefit.

 When garnishment is in effect, up to 15 percent of benefits can be withheld to repay student debt.
 However, unlike with taxes, garnishment can’t leave you with less than $750 in benefits a month.

 Court-ordered child support or alimony: The federal Consumer Credit Protection Act (CCPA) allows garnishment of up to 50 percent of your benefits if you are supporting a spouse or child apart from the subject of the court order and up to 60 percent if you are not.
 Another 5 percent can be tacked on if you are 12 or more weeks in arrears.